WarStalkeR/OpenXcomExMore/README.md

 6\.
 Option to show distance to target, when selecting crafts.
 7\.
 Game Data Viewer option switch for Tech Tree Data Viewer.
 8\.
 Base sets and New Game starting base selection.
+9\.
+Rule flag to hide ufopaedia articles by default.

 # Features Migrated to the Main Branch
 1\.
 Configurable Ufopaedia facilities preview.